2sic/2sxc-content-app/readme.md

   * minor comments / spaces in code conventions etc.
 * v16.0x.00 or v17 2023-12
   * Updated BS5 to use Typed Code (inherit from `RazorTyped`)
-  * CSS Variables ??
-2ro
+  * CSS Variables for Bootstrap 5, for more information check out the [documentation](https://go.2sxc.org/app-theme)
   * also use new `MyView.Settings` (req. v17)